GarrenSouza/GarrenSouza/README.md

 #

 ### Hi there!
 I'm a 🧙‍♂️ apprentice, err...
-CS student at [UFRGS](http://www.ufrgs.br/ufrgs/inicial), currently working with video compression and ultra-low latency network protocols.
+CS student at [UFRGS](http://www.ufrgs.br/ufrgs/inicial), currently working with video compression and ultra-low latency capital market applications.

 <!-- Languages and Tools -->